hibernate/hibernate-ogm/readme.md

     mvn clean install -s settings-example.xml

+### Documentation

+To build the documentation, set the `buildDocs` property to `true`.

+    mvn clean install -DbuildDocs=true -s settings-example.xml

+If you just want to build the documentation, run it from the `hibernate-ogm-documentation/manual` subdirectory.

 ### MongoDB

 If you have MongoDB installed on `localhost` and the default port, use the mongodb profile as well